giraffekey/griffindb-js/README.md

 Seems overkill?
 That's because it is.
 But it is extremely important that users NEVER lose ANY of their data EVER.
 Griffin empowers developers with limited resources with a never failing backup plan so that even people living in their mother's basement can create production ready decentralized applications without headache.

-Notice: The data sharing API has not been started and the database is not thoroughly tested.
-Collaborative applications are probably currently better off using GUN itself and there is no guarantee that the database is production ready.
+Notice: Much of what is promised has not been implemented or tested.
+This project is in an experimental state and primarily intended for personal use cases right now.
+After experimenting with real world apps and use cases I will make the project more unopinionated and open to the public.

 ## Usage